Saturday, December 26, 2020

 Art by Ron Smith

-Analysis: Described in the abstract, this is like the Cursed Earth, but better.
+Analysis: Described in the abstract, this is like the Cursed Earth (more on which... in another minute 😉), but better.
 Like that story, there's an overall narrative that sends Dredd on a quest, which sets up a series of episodic adventures in different places.
 What makes it better is, arguably, the fact that the overall narrative itself makes actual sense, and has even more of an urgency about it.
 Dredd isn't just getting from A to B, he's chasing the Judge Child, the people who have kidnapped him, and we the readers, along with Dredd, learn more and more about who and what Owen Krysler is.
 I can only imagine reading the progs at the time would've been nail-biting awesomeness, and what an ending!

 Owen Krysler and the Angel Gang - just the antagonists an epic needs.